-Before you come up with your topic, you should consider the amount of time and effort you’re willing to dedicate to your podcast, whether or not the concept is original, audience interest, and sustainability.
+Before you come up with your podcast topic, you should consider the amount of time and effort you’re willing to dedicate to the project, whether or not the concept is original, audience interest, and sustainability.

-- What are you an expert on?: Is there a topic that you know so much about that you could educate others on a regular basis?
+- Think about your areas of expertise: Is there a topic that you know so much about that you could educate others on a regular basis?
 Whether you’re an expert on Dungeons & Dragons, ice cream, or the metaverse, talking about something that’s your forte makes the podcast process smoother.

-- What interests you?
-What makes you get out of bed excited to learn more each day?
+- Consider your personal interests: What makes you get out of bed excited to learn more each day?
 Is there a topic you already spend a lot of time on that you think other people might be interested in?
 If you’re passionate about your subject, it will show.

-- Do you have access to a particular niche?
-If you have access to something that others don’t, such as archives or celebrity interviews, you can capitalize on that exclusivity.
+- If you have access to exclusive material, use it: If you have access to something that others don’t, such as archives or celebrity interviews, you can capitalize on that exclusivity.

-- What does the audience want?
-Ask friends and family about topics they wish they knew more about.
+- Think about what your audience wants: Ask friends and family about topics they wish they knew more about.
 Scour online forums to look for hot topics that haven’t yet gotten the podcast treatment.
 Listen to the people around you to source ideas that might be popular among your peers

 If your concept still feels too broad, try narrowing your focus instead of shallowly exploring a more general topic.